Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 ...
 ```

-Looks like one test suite passed out of a total of 1 test.
+Looks like 1 test  passed out of a total of 1 test.

 What did we test?
 Nothing.
 The callback function will register an error if any code executed inside it *throws an error*, otherwise the test is passing.